 - Read inspiring quotes online.
 I highly recommend this one, because it helps you feel inspired and motivated, instead of being bored at home.
 This activity also makes you think on a deeper level.
 I enjoy writing down my favorite quotes in a blog post like this one and rereading them from time to time.

 - Take a nap.
 Sleep is super important for our health, yet so many people are under-slept in our societies.
 If you are feeling tired and down, take a power nap during the day.
 It is an easy way to get your energy back and feel fresh again.

 - Make a warm drink.
-I personally love making different kinds of herbal tea when I have some extra time.
+I personally love making different kinds of herbal tea when I have some extra time, especially in the winter.
 It helps me relax and calm down.
 It’s an act of self-care that I enjoy mindfully.